Galveston Experiences for History & Military Buffs

 Coming with a large group?
 Sleepover packages are available that allow you to bunk in the same quarters as sailors from over 75 years ago.
 To learn more about the Galveston Naval Museum, click here.

 Steel shortages during World War I led the United States to build experimental concrete ships, the largest of which was the SS Selma.
 Today, the ship is partially submerged in Galveston Bay.
-Built in Mobile, Alabama, the ship was launched the same day Germany signed the Treaty of Versailles, officially ending World War I. As a result, the 7,500-ton ship never served during the war but instead was placed into service as an oil tanker in the Gulf of Mexico.
+Built in Mobile, Alabama, the ship was launched the same day Germany signed the Treaty of Versailles, officially ending World War I. As a result, the 7,500-ton ship never served during the war but instead was placed into service as an oil tanker in the Gulf.

 If exploring the ship channel by boat, pack a fishing pole as it is a very popular fishing spot.
 The S.S.
 SELMA is visible from Seawolf Park so be sure to add it to your must-see list while exploring the park’s other marine treasures.